How to use turmeric for your cat?

-Whenever they have a wound, the first thing I would do is to simply mix half a teaspoon of turmeric powder with two teaspoons of warm water and simply treat the wound with it every day for up to two weeks.
+Whenever they have a wound, the first thing I would do is to mix half a teaspoon of turmeric powder with two teaspoons of warm water and treat the wound with it every day for up to two weeks.

-In fact, after I’m done, I let my cat lick its wound.
+After I’m done, I let my cat lick its wound.

 Usually, within the first week, our cat is going to feel much better and will recover its mobility very quickly.

-This is all thanks to the anti-inflammatory compounds found in turmeric powder; they lower pain levels while also containing antibacterial properties which are going to increase immune function while decreasing recovery time.
+This is all thanks to the anti-inflammatory compounds found in turmeric powder; they lower pain levels while also containing antibacterial properties, which are going to increase immune function while decreasing recovery time.